C-PASS: Center-Fed Pinching Antenna System: Introduction

 \section{Introduction}

-\IEEEPARstart{R}{encently}, the concept of pinching antenna systems (PASSs) has garnered significant attention and discussion in the wireless communication research\cite{liu2025pinching,liu2025pinching2,yang2025pinching}.
-It is envisioned that PASSs can assist communications by strategically replacing a portion of the high-loss wireless propagation with stable, low-loss wired transmission.
-Specifically, the PASS is a distinctive architecture that comprises dielectric waveguides acting as transmission medium and separate dielectric particles, referred to as pinching antennas (PAs).
-These PAs radiate signals through the waveguides into free space via electromagnetic coupling\cite{wang_model}, where their deployment positions determine the wired and wireless propagation distances.
-There have been diverse applications of introducing PASS into wireless networks, including physical layer security enhancement\cite{zhong2025physical}, energy efficiency improvement\cite{gan2025dual}, enabling unmanned aerial vehicle communications\cite{lv2025pinching}, and precise localization\cite{he2025pinching}.
+\IEEEPARstart{R}{ecently}, pinching antenna systems (PASSs) have attracted increasing attention as a promising architecture for replacing part of high-loss wireless propagation with stable, low-loss wired transmission~\cite{liu2025pinching,liu2025pinching2,yang2025pinching}.
+A PASS consists of dielectric waveguides and separate pinching antennas (PAs), which radiate guided signals into free space through electromagnetic coupling~\cite{wang_model}.
+By adjusting the PA deployment positions, PASSs can flexibly control the wired and wireless propagation distances, enabling applications such as physical layer security~\cite{shan2025secure}, energy efficiency enhancement~\cite{gan2025dual}, and unmanned aerial vehicle communications~\cite{lv2025pinching}.